reality66/cart66-cloud-wp/readme.txt

 Cart66 Cloud has been updated with some great new features!

 - Automatically create product pages in WordPress
-- Built-in product catalog with unlimted categories
+- Built-in product catalog with unlimited categories
 - Built-in image gallery for products
 - Set up featured products